SylvJalb/Disk-to-Google-Photos/README.md

     (the month `-MM` is optional).
 - The photos inside the albums folders will be uploaded to the corresponding album.
 - You can put subfolders inside the albums folders.
 The subfolders names will be the description of the photos inside.

+## Warning !
+- The script `preprocessing.py` can update metadata of your photos.
+It can also remove files if the format is not supported by Google Photos.
+- The script `clean.py` can remove files and folders from your given folder.